nellshamrell/supermarket_manual/full_draft_1.md

 This is available at the [Chef Supermarket site](https://supermarket.chef.io/).
 This is an open source project, you can find and contribute to the [repo on GitHub](https://github.com/chef/supermarket).

-### Omnibus Supermarket
+### Private Supermarket

-There is also a version of Supermarket that can be run behind a firewall.
-This guide will not cover the omnibus version of Supermarket, but many of the same principles will apply.
-Stay tuned for an Ommibus Supermarket guide!
+There is also a version of Supermarket that can be run privately in your own infrastructure.
+This guide will not cover the private version of Supermarket, but many of the same principles will apply.
+Stay tuned for an Private Supermarket guide!

 ## Getting Started with Supermarket